Portals

 “When we emerge on the other side, we will need to reaffirm - for the sake of future generations - our commitment to certain values: the rule of law, human rights and democracy.”

 One of 2021’s biggest art exhibitions – Portals – will encompass the two epochs uppermost in the Greek psyche this year: pandemic and revolution.
-As Greece celebrates the bicentenary of its War of Independence from Ottoman rule, Portals will address today’s international political and societal upheavals with new works by 40 influential Greek artists and pieces from global heavy hitters including Michael Rakowitz, Glenn Ligon and Danh Vo.
+As Greece celebrates the bicentenary of its War of Independence from Ottoman rule, Portals will address today’s international political and societal upheavals with new works by 40 influential Greek artists and numerous pieces from global heavy hitters including Michael Rakowitz, Glenn Ligon and Danh Vo.

 The exhibition – to run from June to December – will be co-curated by NEON and Madeleine Grynsztejn, director of the Museum of Contemporary Art Chicago, in partnership with the Hellenic Parliament.